 AdSense customers can now use the new Related Search for Content feature.
 Learn about the advantages, prerequisites, and how to get started.
 Google AdSense has been a great way for publishers to monetize their content by displaying advertisements.
 Publishers have relied on AdSense since its inception in 2003 to earn additional revenue on their websites and mobile apps.
 As the nature of user experiences has evolved over time, so have Google's product offerings.
 Related Search for Content is Google's newest AdSense feature.
 If you're one of the two million AdSense users, you should learn more about this new monetization opportunity.
 What Is Related Content Search?
 Google AdSense now includes a new feature called Related Search for Content.
 It functions as a contextual navigation area, displaying search terms related to the content of a website to users.
 When a user clicks a search term, they are directed to the publisher's website's search results page.
 The search...

-The Privacy Sandbox proposal was designed to prevent third parties from tracking user browsing behavior across websites.
-We reported earlier this month that Google AdSense planned to begin testing their FLEDGE API on August 28 .
-It now appears that it will take place on or after September 24.
-What exactly is the FLEDGE API?
+For both audiences and remarketing, the new API employs interest groups rather than cookie-based tracking.
+FLEDGE is a proposal for a Privacy Sandbox for remarketing and audiences.
+It is designed to prevent third parties from tracking user browsing behavior across websites.
+On August 28, Google will begin testing the API on AdSense accounts.
+What exactly is FLEDGE?
 The API makes use of interest groups to allow sites to display advertisements they believe are relevant to their users.
 According to Google, when a user visits a website that wants to advertise its products, an interest group owner (such as a DSP working for the site) can request that membership in the interest group be added to the user's browser.
-What does the delay indicate?
-Not a lot.
-There will be no impact on publisher revenue.
-Google also states that the blocking control for animated display ads will not apply, which means that animated ads will continue to serve via FLEDGE even if the blocking control is enabled.
-Access is being disabled.
-If you don...
+This is done by the group owner (in this case, the DSP) calling the JavaScript function navigator.joinAdInterestGroup.
+If the call is successful, the browser saves the following information : - The name of the interest group, such as 'custom-bikes.' - The owner of the ...

 Comments